Cj-bc/blib/docs/blib-library-coding-guide.md

     make a function named '<library_name>.init'
     `blib` will automatically execute them first.

+  5. Start functions with 'function'
+    `blib` generate documents interpreting those keywords.
+    So, if 'function' isn't exist, `blib` can't detect that function.
+    I'll try to support other way to interpret.

 # comments
   From comment, `blib` will automatically generate text for `blib info`